MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TextView.md

 Toggles whether the insertion point should be displayed.
 A buffer with no editable text probably shouldn’t have a visible cursor, so you may want to turn the cursor off.

-Note that this property may be overridden by the prop `gtk-keynave-use-caret` settings.
+Note that this property may be overridden by the *gtk-keynave-use-caret* settings.

     method gtk_text_view_set_cursor_visible ( Int $setting )